ADEA/Colgate-Palmolive Co. Allied Dental Educators Fellowship

 - Two letters of recommendation from professional colleagues.

-The recipient of the scholarship will be notified on or before February 1, 2014.
-The award will be announced in a ceremony during the 2014 ADEA Annual Session & Exhibition in San Antonio, Texas, March 15-18, 2014.
+Scholarship recipients and applicants not receiving awards will be notified by February 1, 2018.
+The award will be announced during the 2018 ADEA Annual Session & Exhibition in Orlando, FL, March 17–20, 2018.

 Dr. Donna F. Homenko, Cuyahoga Community College

-Prof. Donna P. Warren-Morris, The University of Texas at Houston
+Prof. Donna P. Warren-Morris, The University of Texas School of Dentistry at Houston

 Prof. Joycelyn A. Dillon, New York City College of Technology